 The digital content explosion is presenting organizations with unprecedented scaling challenges.
-Experts predict a 4300% increase in annual data generation by 2020.
+IDC predicts the collective sum of the world's data will grow from 33 zettabytes (ZB) this year to a 175 ZB by 2025.
 To manage this big, semi-structured, and unstructured data growth, while maintaining performance, capacity, and availability, requires ingenuity and long-term vision.